 According to the law of conservation of energy, energy can neither be created nor destroyed.
 It transforms from one form to another.
 In the above example, the potential energy of the apple transforms into kinetic energy.
 Therefore, the sum of potential and kinetic energy remains constant throughout its path.
 This sum is known as the total mechanical energy.
 The initial total mechanical energy is the same as the final total mechanical energy.

 Mechanical energy is conserved only when the force acting on an object is conservative.
 A conservative force does not depend on the path taken to do work.
 On the other hand, non-conservative and dissipative forces depend on the path taken.
 In the apple example, gravitational potential energy acts on it, which is a conservative force.
-If there are non-conservative forces like friction or air resistance present, then the mechanical energy will get converted into heat energy.
+If non-conservative forces like friction or air resistance are present, the mechanical energy will get converted into heat energy.
 In this way, although the mechanical energy is not conserved, the total energy is conserved.

 Examples of Mechanical Energy

 - A book on a shelf has potential energy due to its height above the surface.

 - A moving car possesses kinetic energy due to its motion.

 - A baseball on its trajectory has potential energy due to its height and kinetic energy due to its speed.

 - A weightlifter lifts a barbell above its head and gives it potential energy.